eugenebaraka/West-Nile-Virus-EDA/README.md

 # West Nile Virus EDA

-In this repo, I conduct an Exploratory Data Analysis on the subset of the Western Nile Virus dataset found on [Kaggle](https://www.kaggle.com/competitions/predict-west-nile-virus/data).
+In this repo, I conduct an Exploratory Data Analysis on a subset of the Western Nile Virus dataset found on [Kaggle](https://www.kaggle.com/competitions/predict-west-nile-virus/data).

 West Nile Virus (WNV) is a viral illness largely spread by mosquitoes.
 The disease is transmitted to a person when an infected mosquito bites them.